harsh16kh/blockchain/README.md

 For blockchain1.py file, the code is self explainatory.
 Simply, change the difficulty and observe how many hashes it needs to calculate as the target changes!

-For blockchain2.py, download Postman to accept our API request from https://www.postman.com/downloads/ or you directly use the web version instead from https://web.postman.co/ and create a new workspace.
+For blockchain2.py, download Postman to accept your API request from https://www.postman.com/downloads/ or you directly use the web version instead from https://web.postman.co/ and create a new workspace.

 In the GET HTTP request box enter the following URLs after running this python file on your system: